 How commissions are calculated

-Attention: Never pay an Industry Member directly (for example, make a cheque payable to a salesperson).
-Individual Industry Members cannot receive payment as a result of a real estate transaction from anyone other than their brokerage.
-Should an Industry Member request a direct payment, you should refuse and call the Industry Member’s broker or the Real Estate Commission.
+Attention: Never pay an industry member directly (for example, make a cheque payable to a salesperson).
+Individual industry members cannot receive payment as a result of a real estate transaction from anyone other than their brokerage.
+Should an industry member request a direct payment, you should refuse and call the industry member’s broker or the Commission.

 How fees are earned

 The payment of fees is outlined in a contract for service between a consumer and a brokerage.
 The most common types of service agreements are Seller Brokerage Agreements and Buyer Brokerage Agreements.
 The consumer and brokerage will agree to the details of the fee payment in the contract.

 A brokerage’s fee is most often calculated in the following ways: